 Before I move on to this next point, we must first recognize that the flu can be a severe and deadly virus.
 In fact, the 2017-2018 flu season was responsible for more than 80,000 deaths in the US alone.
 For clarity, that’s more than double that of all gun violence.
 Was this due to a lack of vaccination, or was the vaccine just not effective?
 The answer is likely “a little bit of both.”
 The same mix will be true for other viruses such as COVID.

-Of course, we discover new things about the use of vaccines all the time, some of which are good and some of this bad.
-These discoveries usually lead to innovations and new techniques, though, so we need to be open-minded about the progress and failures.
+Of course, we discover new things about the use of vaccines all the time, some of which are good, and some are not so good.
+These discoveries usually lead to innovations and new techniques, so we must be open-minded about progress and failures.
 Just as we don’t tell a kid to give up after a failure, we must also recognize that scientists continue trying to find answers to our major health issues and should encourage it.

-I share all of this to help you understand that it’s not all just “black or white.”
+I share all this to help you understand that it’s not all just “black or white.”
 It’s not “all or nothing.”
-There are many things to consider, and there are some pros and cons to both sides.
+There are many things to consider and some pros and cons for both sides.
 I, for one, wouldn’t be so quick to jump on the bandwagon either way.
 I recognize the benefit if they work, but I also appreciate the danger regardless.
 I’m okay with some vaccines, and I’m not okay with others.
 It’s situational for my family and me.